 Şule Akdoğan discussed how contemporary Turkish women writers in English translation are perceived in the West, in particular the pressure for Turkish women writers to double as political representatives.
 “It is often the most powerful story that shapes the truth,” said Akdoğan, as she presented the ways in which translation thus becomes a way of reinforcing the same stereotypes that commodifies an entire demographic.
 She concluded, “I believe translation can create resistance to cultural hegemony.”

 We were then given a perspective from the USA by the translator and research fellow at the University of Amherst, Corine Tachtiris who talked about intersectional feminism and allyship in translation.
 She looked around the room and observed that she was seeing a lot of women in the room but “mostly white faces”, acknowledging that while women make up the large majority of the US translation community, there is a great lack of ethnic diversity.
-As much as 83% of surveyed translators reported themselves to be white (according to data compiled by Alex Zucker and the Author’s Guild survey).
+As much as 83% of surveyed translators reported themselves to be white (according to data compiled by translators Jessica Cohen and Alex Zucker with the Authors Guild in 2017).
 This is particularly problematic when we see that “women [authors] of colour in translation are the least represented demographic”.

 Tachitiris explained that while allyship — when people in a position of power help someone in a weaker position — is important, there are limits to it, and mentioned the danger of the translator “taking up too much space”.
 In addition to quoting the antiracist pledge to “listen, shut up, and read”, Tachtiris concludes that most useful sort of allyship is to create pathways into the profession and encourage a translation community of more diverse backgrounds.